thumblemonks/riot/README.markdown

     context "example" do
       asserts("a hash is defined") { {:foo => 'bar'} }.kind_of(Hash)
     end

+If your assertion macro expects to be called only when an exception occurs, there's support for that, too.
+Check this:

+    module Foo
+      class RaisesMacro < Riot::AssertionMacro
+        register :raises
+        expects_exception! # THE IMPORTANT LINE

+        def evaluate(actual, expected)
+          # ... pass/fail code
+        end
+      end # RaisesMacro
+    end # Foo

 If you think you might want to chain assertions checks together, this won't work out the box.
 The reason for this is that your assertion macro should call out to pass or fail, which each return a signal that will be used by the reporter.
 You could conceivably write an assertion as a filter macro instead, that would return `self`, but I can't decide why you would do that yet (in theory it would work, though).